ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Hickerson.rst

 **What kind of company does he work at?**

 *"I work at a startup, and I started as employee number three.
-Now we're at over 200 employees... that ability to have agency and ownership [at a startup]... was very powerful for me."*
+Now we're at over 200 employees.
+Th[e] ability to have agency and ownership [at a startup] was very powerful for me."*

 Brian started out by working at IBM, a large firm.
 He eventually transitioned to a start-up because he enjoyed the greater freedom and autonomy there.